Ancient history: Carthage

 Carthage was founded around 814 BC by Phoenician settlers.
 Ancient Carthage was a city-state that ruled an empire through alliances and trade influence that stretched throughout North Africa and modern Spain.
 At the height of the city's influence, its empire included most of the western Mediterranean.
 The empire was in a constant state of struggle with the Roman Republic, which led to a series of conflicts known as the Punic Wars.
-After the third and final Punic War, Carthage was destroyed then occupied by Roman forces.
+After the third and final Punic War, Carthage was destroyed and then occupied by Roman forces.
 Nearly all of the territory held by Carthage fell into Roman hands.

 Egypt

 Ancient Egypt was a long-lived civilisation geographically located in north-eastern Africa.
-It was concentrated along the middle to lower reaches of the Nile River, reaching its greatest extension during the 2nd millennium BC, which is referred to as the New Kingdom period.
+It was concentrated along the middle to lower reaches of the Nile River, reaching its greatest extent during the 2nd millennium BC, which is referred to as the New Kingdom period.
 It reached broadly from the Nile Delta in the north, as far south as Jebel Barkal at the Fourth Cataract of the Nile.
 Extensions to the geographical range of ancient Egyptian civilisation included, at different times, areas of the southern Levant, the Eastern Desert and the Red Sea coastline, the Sinai Peninsula, and the Western Desert (focused on the several oases).

 Ancient Egypt developed over at least three and a half millennia.
 It began with the incipient unification of Nile Valley polities around 3100 BC, traditionally under Menes.
 The civilisation of ancient Egypt was characterised primarily by intensive agricultural use of the fertile Nile Valley; the use of the Nile itself for transportation; the development of writing systems – first hieroglyphs and then later hieratic and other derived scripts – and literature; the organisation of collective projects such as the pyramids; trade with surrounding regions; and a polytheistic religious tradition that included elaborate funeral customs including mummification.
 Overseeing these activities were a socio-political and economic elite under the figure of a (semi)-divine ruler from a succession of ruling dynasties.

 Ancient Egyptian history is divided across various periods, beginning with the Old Kingdom, which saw pyramid building on a large scale.
 After 2100 BC, the Old Kingdom dissolved into smaller states during the First Intermediate Period, which lasted about 100 years.
 The Middle Kingdom began around 2000 BC with the reunification of Egypt under pharoes ruling from Thebes.
 The Middle Kingdom ended with the conquest of northern Egypt by the Hyksos around 1650 BC.
 The Hyksos were expelled from Egypt and the land was reunited in the New Kingdom around 1550 BC.
 This period lasted until about 1000 BC, and saw Egypt expand its borders into Palestine and Syria.
 The Third Intermediate Period was marked by the rule of priests as well as the conquest of Egypt by Nubian kings and then later Assyria, Persia, and Macedonians.